naeemshaikh90/Workflow/README.md

 accept that things will change along the way, and to make it as painless as possible when they do.

-That's called "agile", and that's what we should choose to do.
+That's called "agile", and that's what we choose to do.

 ## Agile